Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Time was up.
 He had to move, one way or another.

 Daar had taken advantage of the time to perform on his backlog of softer but equally important duties.
-In the mornings, he traveled all over Gao and tussled with young cubs, surprised the older school-aged adolescents and wished them luck on their exams, visited workhouses and training centers...maybe he surreptitiously sniffed out a few who might make good ‘Backs, because Champion Emeritus or not, he was still *Champion…* And in any case, the recruiting directorate always appreciated good tips!
+In the mornings, he traveled all over Gao and tussled with young cubs, surprised the older school-aged adolescents and wished them luck on their exams, visited workhouses and training centers... maybe he surreptitiously sniffed out a few who might make good ‘Backs, because Champion Emeritus or not, he was still *Champion…* And in any case, the recruiting directorate always appreciated good tips!

 It was, somehow, weirdly tiring work, much more so than spending all day pulling literally tons of implement through dry, rock-hard soil, like a ‘Back of old doin’ the necessary work of civilization.
 Still, tiring though it may be, meeting and greeting was genuinely good for the soul.
 Naydi said he had a lot of love in his soul to give, and damnit he’d give every bit of it he could.

 He got it back tenfold.
-Maybe all the social stuff wasn’t so much tiring as...overwhelming, really.
+Maybe all the social stuff wasn’t so much tiring as... overwhelming, really.
 What a blessing and an honor to be the target of all that!

-He maybe scored some mating contracts outta it, too...and so did Bruuk on one chilly day!
+He maybe scored some mating contracts outta it, too... and so did Bruuk on one chilly day!
 Balls, he weren’t even tryin’ and this pretty lil’ slip of a sharp-tongued silverfur said the *sassiest* thing to the young Associate, who had an absolutely *acid* rejoinder…the two were instant friends!

 It was fuckin’ *adorable,* is what it was!